roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Cori didn't feel the list bit nervous about this.
 She was in control.
 She had made her own decision, no one had forced her.
 They had given her every reason to trust them and she felt this was a good way to show she was a good sport and a good friend.
 Being uptight about it wouldn't help and they had given her no reason to be.

  The first outfit was classic: black thigh-highs with garters, black silk panties and a black bustier.
 Since the bustier was made for a less-busty woman, Cori had a hard time keeping her tits inside and had to settle for concealing her nipples while allowing ample amounts of cleavage to spill into view.
 She walked out into the big open room to find the guys had formed a mini runway with their chairs.
 Playing along, she went into fashion model mode, complete with the blank stare, hands on the hips and exaggerated walk, stepping high, one foot directly in front of the other.
 She walked past them, looked over her shoulder to see them all looking at her ass, then turned and walked back, laughing at herself and how ridiculous she felt.
 She didn't know how fashion models could be so serious when they looked so silly.
-Report_Story #2